 The Regulation and Ethics of the S.A.
 Financial Markets and Introduction to Financial Markets

-The Practice Exam for The Regulation and Ethics of the S.A.
-Financial Markets module and the Introduction to Financial Markets module is intended to enhance learning and provide candidates a formative assessment tool whereby their progress can be gauged reliably and at the same time provide a learning aid to improve their knowledge and understanding of the learning material.
-It is NOT intended to coach those who do not have adequate knowledge and understanding of the learning material through the summative assessment (real exam).
+The Practice Exams for The Regulation and Ethics of the S.A.
+Financial Markets and the Introduction to Financial Markets modules are intended to enhance learning and provide candidates a formative assessment tool whereby their progress can be gauged reliably and at the same time provide a learning aid to improve their knowledge and understanding of the learning material.
+It is NOT intended to coach learners who do not have adequate knowledge and understanding of the learning material through the summative assessment (real exam).
 SAIFM disapproves of such practices especially in the case of a licensing exam such as the RPE.

-The cost of the Practice Exam is R1028.00 (Inc. VAT) and can be purchased online with a credit card at www.virtualexamcentre.co.za, or via EFT.
-The price is applicable only if payment is made and proof thereof received by our office by no later than 31 March 2018 .
+The cost of the Practice Exam is R1188-00 (Inc. VAT), effective 1 August 2019, and can be purchased online with a credit card at www.virtualexamcentre.co.za, or via EFT.

 The Directives of the JSE provide for exemptions for the Registered Persons Exam modules in accordance with the following qualifications (exempt modules indicated by a tick)